 Pro-tip: don't overfill the pop tarts.
 Most people have the urge to have as much filling as possible.
 But if you recall, store-bought pop tarts have just a thin layer of filling.
 It should be the same for the homemade version.
 If you fill the pastry too much, it will naturally leak out of the sides.

-The most important step in the baking of these pop tarts is the chilling time beforehand!
+The most important step in baking these pop tarts is chilling them beforehand.
 Chilling the filled pastries ensures that they keep their shape well.
 Chill the filled pop tarts in the refrigerator for at least 30 minutes, or ideally 1 hour, before baking.

-These pop tarts taste best when they are just lightly baked.
-The goal is to not get too much browning on the dough.
-They should be baked in the middle rack until the bottoms are lightly golden, about 25 minutes.
+For best results, these pop tarts should be lightly baked.
+The aim is to avoid excessive browning on the dough.
+Bake them in the middle rack until the bottoms and edges are slightly golden, which should take approximately 25 minutes.

 Freezing and Storing